ayuusweetfish/Nectar-Nexus/misc/solutions/README.md

 <details>
   <summary>Hint</summary>
-  Sacrifices must _not_ be made.
+  Sacrifices must <i>not</i> be made.
 This leaves us with a single choice for the first steps.

   **0 2 1 30 400**
 </details>